-As of January 31, 2019, the Company had 149 investments in a gross unrealized loss position.
+As of July 31, 2019, the Company had 68 investments in a gross unrealized loss position.
 The unrealized losses on its available-for-sale securities were primarily a result of unfavorable changes in interest rates subsequent to the initial purchase of these securities.
-The Company does not intend to sell, nor does it believe it will need to sell, these securities before recovering the associated unrealized losses.
-The Company does not consider any portion of the unrealized losses at January 31, 2019 to be other-than-temporarily impaired, nor are any unrealized losses considered to be credit losses.
-The Company has recorded the securities at fair value in its condensed consolidated balance sheets, with unrealized gains and losses reported as a component of accumulated other comprehensive income (loss).
+The Company neither intends to sell, nor does it believe it will need to sell, these securities before recovering the associated unrealized losses.
+The Company does not consider any portion of the unrealized losses at July 31, 2019 to be other-than-temporarily impaired, nor are any unrealized losses considered to be credit losses.
+The Company has recorded the securities at fair value in its consolidated balance sheets, with unrealized gains and losses reported as a component of accumulated other comprehensive (income) loss.
 The amount of realized gains and losses reclassified into earnings are based on the specific identification of the securities sold.
 The realized gains and losses from sales of securities in the periods presented were not material.